Loading…

 DUBU passed away on July 23, 2022, at age 40 from a cerebral hemorrhage.
 The completed manhwa is his most visible work.

-This guide covers the Solo Leveling reading order for the manhwa, light novel, and anime — and how to move between them without doubling up on story content you've already covered.
-It doesn't recap the plot or go beyond structural description.
+This guide covers the Solo Leveling reading order for the manhwa, light novel, and anime, and how to move between them without doubling up on story content you've already covered.
+It doesn't recap the plot or rank the versions against each other.

 Time investment: the manhwa at a casual pace runs 15-20 hours.
 The full 8-volume light novel adds another 25-30 hours.